tobiasschon/centreon/doc/en/configuration_guide/advanced_configuration/traps.rst

 .. image:: /images/user/configuration/10advanced_configuration/06_trap_poller.png
     :align: center

-.. note:: the Centcore process is responsible to copy the SQLite base on the remote collector.
+.. note:: the centreon-gorgone process is responsible to copy the SQLite base on the remote collector.

 Successive actions by the centreontrapd process
 ===============================================